-The expert points out that, whereas it seems almost negligent for his study and previous ones to have omitted the father's IQ, there is a good reason that they did so: namely, that in the population of children who are typically exposed to significant lead, the fathers are not around to take an IQ test.
-In fact, in many instances the father is unknown!
-The defendant's expert imputed correlations between the father's IQ and the other variables in the study by 1) using other studies in which father's IQ and any other variable in their analysis occurs, or 2) by reasoning from background theory.
-The problem with this first strategy is that correlations are population specific.
+IQ and the other variables in the study by (1) using other studies in which father's IQ and any other variable in their analysis occurs, or (2) by reasoning from background theory.
+The problem with the first strategy is that correlations are population specific.
 That is, the correlation between the father's IQ and the amount of lead his child was exposed to might be very different in a middle class suburban population than it is in a poor inner city.
 By using studies from different domains to impute correlations into the Massachusetts study, the expert neglected this basic fact of sampling.
 In several of the correlations that he imputed, the other studies cited vary considerably depending on the population studied, and in fact varied over a larger range than he used in his sensitivity analysis.

 After scrutinizing these external sources more carefully, the plaintiffs' expert made more reasonable guesses as to the correlations to be imputed, and then repeated the analyses.
-His results (Table 7) were completely at odds with the ones presented by the defendant's expert, in particular, linked to two imputed correlations: home and momig, and home and lead.
+His results (Table 7) were completely at odds with the ones presented by the defendant's expert, in particular, linked to two imputed correlations: home and momiq, and home and lead.